Architectural propaganda: Mexican drug cartels

-Mexican drug cartels have utilized architecture as part of their overall propaganda campaign.
+Mexican drug cartels have used architecture as part of their overall propaganda campaign.
 Large houses called "narco mansions or narco castillos (drug mansions or castles)" are becoming an increasingly common feature of the recent drug conflicts in Mexico.
-In order to overwhelm and sway over local populaces and potential rivals, these demonstrations of wealth and power are built at least partly for their psychological value.
+To overwhelm and sway over local populaces and potential rivals, these demonstrations of wealth and power are built at least partly for their psychological value.